CAT HEART

 3) She starts to gag, I can see it convulse up through her body. (she doesn't throw up though)

 She seems undisturbed by this, the whole time her eyes are on her prey.
-However, it is strange to me, and upon investigation, one site suggested gagging is a sign of "hypertrophic cardiomyopathy."
+However, it is strange to me, and upon investigation, one site suggested gagging is a sign of the cat heart disease called "hypertrophic cardiomyopathy."
 She does not display the other symptoms of difficulty breathing, increased respiratory rate or reluctance to move around (she is constantly running), I think her appetite is less than her brother who is twice her size, but she eats.

 However, in this condition, it does seem that increased heart rate may lead to symptoms as there is less time to fill the heart with blood.
 I know when she was a kitty, the vet said she had a very mild heart murmur that I shouldn't worry about, so I hope this doesn't make her more susceptible to this condition.